Erykah Tharpe, MSW

 Meet the Therapists

-My name is Ruby Torres, founder of Hope Psychotherapy and dedicated Licensed Clinical Social Worker in Florida and New York.
+My name is Ruby Torres, and I founded Hope Psychotherapy.
+I am a dedicated Licensed Clinical Social Worker practicing in Florida and New York.
 I was born and raised in the Bronx, New York, and relocated to Florida in 2015.
-I received my Master of Social Work degree at Fordham University in New York.
-I obtained my Doctoral degree at Barry University in Trauma-informed Care Practices.
+I earned my Master of Social Work degree from Fordham University in New York and obtained my Doctoral degree in Trauma-informed Care Practices from Barry University.
+I am certified in EMDR, which enables me to assist individuals dealing with trauma, anxiety, PTSD, bipolar disorder, depression, and other diagnoses.
+Additionally, I am currently pursuing certification in Gottman Interventions.
 I am here to guide you through life’s most complex and challenging matters.
-As one of the many psychotherapists and consultants in the area, I genuinely care about your well-being.
-I guarantee all my clients top-of-the-line counseling services, case management, and consulting services catered to their needs.
-I provide services in the comfort of your home via Telehealth or my business office.
+As one of many psychotherapists and consultants in the area, I genuinely care about your well-being.
+I guarantee top-notch counseling services, case management, and consulting services tailored to your needs.
+I provide services either in the comfort of your home through Telehealth or at my office.

-Since I entered my Social Work career 22 years ago, I have provided several specialized services in several modalities of mental health (Individual, Group, Couple, and Family Therapies), case management, and psycho-educational seminars.
-I utilize eclectic and holistic approaches with clients to assist with anxiety, depression, and emotion regulation and gain insight into coping skills through Cognitive Behavioral Therapy and Mindfulness Techniques.
-I am also certified in Adaptive Behavioral Therapy, which incorporates techniques to learn about triggers of anxiety and ways to cope, manage, and prevent future symptoms of Anxiety.
-I provide clinical supervision to BSW, MSW, and RCSWI working towards social work licensure.
-I also provide business consulting to start your own business, develop new programs and strategies to increase revenue, and the best marketing strategies.
+Since I began my social work career 22 years ago, I have offered several specialized services across various modalities of mental health, including individual, group, couple, and family therapies, as well as case management and psycho-educational seminars.
+I utilize an eclectic and holistic approach, helping clients with anxiety, depression, and emotion regulation while fostering insight into coping skills through Cognitive Behavioral Therapy and Mindfulness Techniques.
+I am also certified in Adaptive Behavioral Therapy, which focuses on identifying triggers of anxiety and developing strategies to cope, manage, and prevent future symptoms.
+Additionally, I provide clinical supervision to BSW, MSW, and RCSWI candidates working toward social work licensure.
+Moreover, I offer business consulting services to help you start your business, develop new programs, and strategize ways to increase revenue, along with effective marketing strategies.

 Millie Moreno, MSW